geotim90/Nevini/docs/core.md

 If a valid command is provided, this will display details on that specific command.<br>
 If no valid command is provided, this will display a list of commands.

+This command can be executed in a text or via direct message.

 Permission overrides may be applied on node **core.help**.

 Option | Description